 - YouTube SEO Growth: Conquer YouTube for all you YouTubers out there.
 Vlogging becomes more and more popular.
 Get the most out of YouTube by implementing SEO on your videos!

 Shortcut to video marketing: Create one or two videos for your most important posts or topics, upload them to YouTube, and optimize them for YouTube search.
 Add a link to your blog in the description.
 You can also embed the video into a blog post or page.
 Good SEO juice for your blog!
 If creating a video freaks you out, try Lumen5, which automatically creates a video from a blog post.
+Edit it and you have a video to market without the need to become a camera pro.
 For free.
 Boom.

 If you want to do a video but don’t have time for a full-fletched course, check out the Guide To Video SEO at Backlinko.